-In May 2020, BOIG issued AT1 securities with a par value of €675 million at an issue price of 100%.
+In May 2020, the Bank issued AT1 securities with a par value of €675 million at an issue price of 100%.
+100% of the securities are held by Bank of Ireland Group plc.

-The principal terms of the AT1 securities are as follows:
+The principal terms of the AT1 securities issued by the Bank are as follows:

-- the securities constitute direct, unsecured, unguaranteed and subordinated obligations of BOIG, rank behind Tier 2 instruments and preference shareholders and in priority to ordinary shareholders; - the securities have no fixed redemption date, and the security holders will have no right to require BOIG to redeem or purchase the securities at any time: - BOIG may, in its sole and full discretion but subject to the satisfaction of certain conditions elect to redeem all (but not some only) of the securities at any time from and including the first call date (19 May 2025) to and including the first reset date (19 November 2025), or semi-annually on any interest payment date thereafter; - the securities bear a fixed rate of interest of 7.5% until the first reset date (19 November 2025).
-After the initial reset date, in the event that they are not redeemed, the AT1 securities will bear interest at rates fixed periodically in advance for five-year periods based on market rates at that time:
+- the securities constitute direct, unsecured, unguaranteed and subordinated obligations of the Bank, rank behind Tier 2 instruments and preference shareholders and in priority to ordinary shareholders; - the securities have no fixed redemption date, and the security holders will have no right to require the Bank to redeem or purchase the securities at any time; - the Bank may, in its sole and full discretion but subject to the satisfaction of certain conditions elect to redeem all (but not some only) of the securities at any time from and including the first call date (19 May 2025) to and including the first reset date (19 November 2025), or semi-annually on any interest payment date thereafter;

 30 June 2020 €m 31 December 2019 €m

-AT1 securities issued
+Balance at 1 January 740 740

-during the period 675 -
+Repayment of AT1 securities (740) -

-Transaction costs (6) -
+AT1 securities issued during the period 675 -

-Balance at the end of the period 669 -
+Balance at the end of the period 675 740

-- BOIG may elect at its sole and full discretion to cancel (in whole or in part) the interest otherwise scheduled to be paid on any interest payment date; - the securities will be written down together with any accrued but unpaid interest if BOIG's CET 1 ratio falls below 7%; and - subsequent to any write-down event BOIG may, at its sole discretion, write-up some or all of the written-down principal amount of the AT1 instrument provided regulatory capital requirements and certain conditions are met.
+- the securities bear a fixed rate of interest of 7.75% until the first reset date (19 November 2025).
+After the initial reset date, in the event that they are not redeemed, the AT1 securities will bear interest at rates fixed periodically in advance for five-year periods based on market rates at that time: - the Bank may elect at its sole and full discretion to cancel (in whole or in part) the interest otherwise scheduled to be paid on any interest payment date; - the securities will be written down together with any accrued but unpaid interest if the Bank's CET 1 ratio falls below 7%; and - subsequent to any write-down event the Bank may, at its sole discretion, write-up some or all of the written-down principal amount of the AT1 instrument provided regulatory capital requirements and certain conditions are met.